Federal Employment Attorney Jon Bell on Federal News Radio

 Male Newscaster: What about those internal controls that the Office of Management and Budget is being asked to develop?
 What might those look like, in addition to controls they have in place already?

 Atty.
 Bell: Again, if they’re required to send reports of misuse two times a year involving what types of misuse, the money involved, and the disciplinary actions taken, I think it’s a good idea to show some types of consistency with the penalties between the agencies.
 I just think that there should be more guidelines regarding what the consistency and penalties should be instead of leaving it agency by agency, because that could vary.

-Female Newscaster: Jonathan Bell is a Federal employment attorney.
+Female Newscaster: Jon Bell is a Federal employment attorney.
 Thanks so much for joining us.